s-gbz/grilborzer.github.io/_posts/2020-07-27-trying-out-morning-pages.md

 I even wrote a quarter page more than "I had to".

 **I want to** .. continue todays Morning Pages.
-I would've written more if it wasn't for the limit of 3 pages.
+I would've written more if it wasn't for the limit of three pages.
-I wasn't sure why exactly three, but I've got an idea:
+I wasn't sure why it's supposed to be three, but I've got an idea:

-- 1 page is too dense.
+- One page is too dense.
 You'd have to prioritize what to write about.
 This is an important skill, but not our goal here.

-- 2 pages don't cut it either.
+- Two pages don't cut it either.
-I (personaly) noticed that it's "easy" to fill the first two pages.
+I noticed that it's usually "easy" to fill the first two pages.
 It requires a hunch of self reflection to find a topic for the third page.
 That seems like a good thing to me.

-- At the same time, 2 pages might be too little for someone who got into the habit.

-- Writing more than 3 pages could be alright, but maybe it's helpful to set a limit, because it's easy to get lost.
+- Writing more than three pages could be alright, but maybe it's helpful to set a limit, because it's easy to get lost.
 I guess it can be exploitable to write really longfold Morning Pages and feel productive.
 The practice is beneficial, assuming that it enriches our life quality, but most of us have other responsibilities beside scribling like mad men.